kvnptl/practice_git/README.md

 - You should see that you are on the main branch

-48. Check the readme file and you will see that the changes are not there
+48. Check the readme file, and you will see that the changes are not there

 49. Switch to the new branch using the following command: